About Alexa Smart Properties for Residential

 |Manages skill settings for homes.|

-To get started with Alexa for Residential APIs, see Get Started with Alexa for Residential APIs.
+To get started with Alexa Smart Properties for residential APIs, see Get Started with Alexa Smart Properties for Residential APIs.